denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **My Answer: C**
 **Correct Answer: C**

+**A class extending a sealed class must be marked final, sealed, or non-sealed.
+Since Armadillo is missing a modifier, the code does not compile**

 ---

 5. Which statements about the following program are correct?
 (Choose all that apply.)